JoeOwnage67/MedievalProstheticsPatch/README.md

 Load after Medieval Overhaul, Medieval Prosthetics, Medieval Medicines, Entosomnia - Medieval Cryptosleep, and Chirurgie Patch.

+Thanks to SirLalaPyon, Nuno, Awan, Ogam, TruGerman, and SirMashedPotato for all of their mods and their help.

 What this mod does:

 - Updates components in Medieval Prosthetics recipes to use Basic Components from MO instead of industrial components.